DrSneus/Video-Game-Completionist-Calculator/README.md

 Stretch:
 * Determine an average score for a user's game collection
-* Recommend an unplayed game in a user's library based on their most played games

 Done:
 * Determine a game's Steam id given its name